UbiLab-UW/environment-canada-data-mining/README.md

 **from_sql**(conn_string, table_name, table_rule=''):

-    Get Data from sql server from a specific table
+    Get Data from sql server of a specific table.

     Parameters: